eshan1347/Bitcoin-Mixer-Detector/README.md

 3. **Classification**:
    - Serialized sequences are passed through an LSTM-based model, which outputs a classification score indicating whether a transaction is a coin mixing instance.

+These are the 15 bitcoin features which are used :

+- transaction_hash:
+- input_amount_sum:
+- output_amount_sum:
+- transaction_fee:
+- input_amount_std_dev:
+- output_amount_std_dev:
+- input_count_avg:
+- transaction_size:
+- avg_input_amount:
+- output_count_avg:
+- avg_output_amount:
+- input_address_count:
+- output_address_count:
+- transaction_weight:
+- lock_time:
+- is_coinbase:

+These 15 features are aggregated [ sum, max, min, std, mean ] level wise from the transaction tree to get 78 features for each level to get the processed pre-cursor & post-cursor tree which can be passed as input to the model.

 ---

 ## Results